johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 ![screenshot from ahrefs showing a massive drop off then recovery](screenshot-ahrefs-two-years.webp)

 The graph alone tells a story, a phenomenal drop off in traffic followed by a recovery.
 Significantly, you can see the drop off and recovery both happen around the time of a Google algorithm update.
 It shows the power of that algorithm over my site's traffic.

+I never would have expected to come to write a post like this.
+SEO was something I didn't think about much.
+But it turns out that a way to get my attention, is taking away my traffic!
+I'm actually rather grateful that all this happened as it got me to thinking and learning about SEO in a way that I quite enjoyed.

+I'm also phenomenally grateful to Growtika for their help.
+I should say that a few others offered pointers and suggestions which I was thankful for.
+But it was Growtika who stuck by my side for the long haul.
+For nearly a year they worked with me; and for a long time saw no improvements in my sites traffic at all.
+They didn't give up.
+They were patient with me, and they were generous with their time and expertise.
+I'm very grateful to them for all their help.

+If you're looking for help with SEO, I'd recommend you check out [Growtika](https://growtika.com/).
+They're fantastic people.